mikesoloviev/inter-shell/InterShell/InterShell.md

 The list of commands of the current group.

-'Execute' button runs the selected command and displays the result the _Details_ tab.
+`Execute` button runs the selected command and displays the result the _Details_ tab.

-'Details' button displays the full command description in the _Details_ tab.
+`Details` button displays the full command description in the _Details_ tab.

 #### Settings